bytebase/bytebase.com/content/docs/administration/customize-logo.md

 ---
-title: Customize the workspace with your own logo
+title: Customize the Workspace with Your Own Logo
 ---

 <EnterpriseOnlyBlock />